1015bit/igniter.g8/README.md

 # Igniter

-A [Giter8](http://www.foundweekends.org/giter8/) template for kickstarting a new opinionated Scala project with the following features:
+A [Giter8](http://www.foundweekends.org/giter8/) template for kickstarting a new opinionated Scala [playground](#what-is-a-playground-project) project with the following features:

 * a tidy `build.sbt` heavily inspired by the awesome [sbt-fresh](https://github.com/sbt/sbt-fresh/)
 * slim base: almost all (upcoming) features are optional
 * formatting with [scalafmt](https://scalameta.org/scalafmt/)
-* clear and colorful logging on the console when running in dev mode
+* clear and colorful logging on the console
 * `BaseSpec` trait for tests
 * circleci build script (optional)
 * an empty `.gitignore` (read more [here](#why-is-gitignore-empty))